EldarAliiev/circle-ci-test/README.md

-# Test Golang with CircleCI - lets deploy
+# Test Golang with CircleCI